Executive Order 13770: Review of order

 The executive order directs executive branch employees on a ban on lobbying any government official for two years and the agency they worked in for five years.
 It also prevents them from ever lobbying the US on behalf of a foreign government or foreign political parties.
 If someone is found guilty of not complying with the order, they could be barred for another five years on top of the order's five years for a total of ten years.
 Section 3 provides that the president may grant a waiver to any person of any restriction contained in the pledge.
 The order does not explain on what grounds a waiver may be granted.
 The order has a lifetime ban on lobbying for foreign governments.

 Revocation

 Trump revoked the order on the final day of his presidency without explanation.
-This allowed his appointees, some of whom had had trouble finding work after the White House, to immediately begin working as lobbyists.
+This allowed his appointees, some of whom had trouble finding work after the White House, to immediately begin working as lobbyists.
 President Bill Clinton similarly revoked his comparable executive order at the end of his presidency, something Trump criticized him for during the 2016 campaign.